 Without it, your car won’t start.
 With little fuel, it will start but it won’t get far.

 That is exactly what happens when you work out without having breakfast.
 Without breakfast, your body will hold on fast to the fat in your body instead of burning it.

-Drink a cup of green tea, and eat a healthy meal!
+Drink a cup of green tea before exercising, and eat a healthy meal!

 That is because starving off your body forces the metabolism structures to save what it may later need.